Sunset on Eleuthera © Trish Hartmann

 While the island used to be home to many glitzy resorts, these were all shut down after the Bahamas' independence in 1973.
 Today, Eleuthera is much more relaxed and low-key.
 The main entertainment here is sunbathing, swimming, snorkelling, shell-collecting, and fishing.

 The scenery can be enjoyed through a meander along the coast, passing scenic headlands and wandering through villages dotted between dozens of pristine beaches.
 Natural highlights along the coast include Glass Window Bridge, the Hatchet Bay Caves, Surfer's Beach, and Ocean Hole, among others.

-Some of the beaches on Harbour Island have unusual pink sand a result of the kinds of shells that make up the beach sand.
-Once the capital of the Bahamas, Harbour Island is home to Dunmore Town, whose flower-lined streets and colourful New England-style buildings are popular with tourists in the Bahamas.
-Harbour Island's main attraction, though, is the spectacular pink sand beach that takes advantage of the protection of a coral reef for tranquil waters and excellent swimming.
-The accommodation on Harbour Island caters mostly to wealthy travellers, especially along the "zillionaire's row" development.
+Once the capital of the Bahamas, Eluethera's Harbour Island is home to Dunmore Town, whose flower-lined streets and colourful New England-style buildings are popular with tourists in the Bahamas.
+Harbour Island's main attraction, though, is the spectacular pink sand beach.
+A product of the coloured shells that make up the sand, the beach takes advantage of the protection of a coral reef, offering tranquil waters and excellent swimming.
+The accommodation on Harbour Island caters mostly to wealthy travellers.